ZeeRooo/MaterialFBook/README.md

 ## - Credits:

-** Folio for Facebook by creativetrendsapps.
+- Folio for Facebook by creativetrendsapps.
-** FaceSlim  by indywidualny.
+- FaceSlim  by indywidualny.
-** Toffeed  by JakeLane.
+- Toffeed  by JakeLane.
-** SlimSocial for Facebook by rignaneseleo v3.5.6.
+- SlimSocial for Facebook by rignaneseleo.

 ###########